ryan-haskell/rhg_dev/content/_index.md

 {{< pic >}} My name is Ryan Haskell-Glatz and this is my personal website.
 If you are here to [play some games](/arcade) or [read some blog posts](/blog)– you've come to the right place!

-My professional experience is creating websites, web applications, and design systems.
-I also _love_ making games, and recently started learning [Godot](https://godotengine.org) and 3D game development.

 I just started my own indie game studio, [Limited Creativity](https://limited-creativity.com).
 Our first game is [Turbo Champ](https://turbo-champ.com), a fast-pased, arcade game designed to play with friends!

+My professional experience is creating websites, web applications, and design systems.
+I also _love_ making games, so I'm currently learning [Godot](https://godotengine.org).

 In my free time, I'm usually making something with my favorite language: [Elm](https://elm-lang.org).
 My positive experience with Elm inspired me to make the [Elm Land](https://elm.land) framework.
 The goal for Elm Land is  to make Elm more accessible for frontend developers coming from React, Vue, or other JS frameworks.